jonathanlukas/camunda-7-training-embedded/instructions/exercise4.md

 ## Detailed steps

 1. In the process model, choose the 2 tasks and morph them to be service tasks.
 You can achieve this by clicking on each task, selecting the wrench icon in the context and then select `Service Task`.
 2. After the tasks are morphed, select each task again and define an implementation of type `Delegate expression`.
 Name one `${deductCredit}` and the other one `${chargeCreditCard}`.
-Download and insert the [services](https://github.com/jonathanlukas/camunda-7-training-embedded/tree/ex4/src/main/java/com/camunda/training/services) to your project.
+3. Download and insert the [services](https://github.com/jonathanlukas/camunda-7-training-embedded/tree/ex4/src/main/java/com/camunda/training/services) to your project in case they are missing.
-3. In your Java project, create a new Java class next to `CamundaApplication`.
+4. In your Java project, create a new Java class next to `CamundaApplication`.
 Name it `DeductCreditDelegate`:
    ```java
    package com.camunda.training;